TheRealH0u/PHP-Web-Shell/README.md

 ## TODO
 - [ ] Clean up (Track what you did and uploaded)
+- [ ] Switch services and Reverse Shell (Better flow)
+- [ ] Add custom execution of commands like ps aux or other like bookmarks
+- [ ] Figure out how to add color to pre if you run linpeas
+- [x] Add to go back to root in file explorer
+- [x] Add versioning to services
 - [x] LinPEAS
 - [x] Protected Login
 - [x] Tree of files where to execute